beginning of content

 Under the National Immunisation Program (NIP), these vaccinations are free.

 Vaccinating your child can also protect those around you.
-This includes other family members who are too young or too sick to be vaccinated.
-The more people in a community who receive the rubella vaccination, the more protected your community is against the virus.
+This includes other family members who are too young or too sick to get the vaccine.

 Resources and support

-If you have any questions or concerns about about rubella, speak to your doctor or child health nurse.
+If you have any questions or concerns about rubella, speak to your doctor or child health nurse.

-Learn more about how rubella during pregnancy, can affect you and your baby.
+Learn more about how rubella during pregnancy can affect you and your baby.

 Speak to a maternal child health nurse